myousefi2016/Cahn-Hilliard-CUDA/README.md

 1. [Cahn-Hilliard Equation](https://en.wikipedia.org/wiki/Cahn%E2%80%93Hilliard_equation)

-Dependecies: CUDA Toolkit 9.2, GCC 6.3
+Dependencies: CUDA Toolkit 9.2, GCC 6.3

 In order to compile the program use these commands in UNIX shell terminals: